bapcyk/imsh/README.md

 `make test4`

-So, each test is Scheme script, for example:
+Each test is Scheme script, for example:

 ```scheme
 (load "imsh.scm")